msinton/spark-notes/parquet.md

 ##### Columnar
 - Predicate pushdown: Read only the columns needed (IO efficient)

-Optimized for the CPU, processor pipeline, to avoid jumps (make jumps in a way that is highly predictable by processor) and enable parallel processing that is independent from each other.
+Optimized for the CPU processor pipeline, to avoid jumps (make jumps in a way that is highly predictable by processor) and enable parallel processing that is independent from each other.